Know the Importance of Salah

 We asked mothers on our social media accounts to share the tips and experiences on praying peacefully with khushoo (as a mother of small kids) and following points are the conclusion of the answers we got:

-1) Carry the babies while praying – It is not only the sunnah of the Prophet (ﷺ), but also because little kids attached to you/around you are much more calmer alhamdulillah and you get to pray more peacefully – (You can pray while sitting if it gets hard on your back in case you are using slings or carriers to carry a baby while praying).
+1) Carry the babies while praying or let them lie down beside you as you pray – It is not only the sunnah of the Prophet (ﷺ), but also because little kids attached to you/around you are much more calmer alhamdulillah and you get to pray more peacefully – (You can pray while sitting if it gets hard on your back in case you are using slings or carriers to carry a baby while praying).
+My 4 yr old daughter still likes to lie down beside me as I pray and sometimes hug me as I prostrate while my 1yr old sometimes giggles as she hears me say “subhaana rabbi yal a’laa” (Glory be to Allah My Lord, the Most High) – she puts her ear close to my mouth (sometimes touching her cheek to mine).
+It’s a special feeling.
+I elongate my sajdah if I feel like she wants to hear more of that 🙂

 2) Let the kids hear the adhaan loud and clear so they know that it’s time to pray (if you don’t have a mosque nearby, you can use any adhaan app that notifies you with the adhaan when the time comes – as mentioned above).
-Then sit with them and quietly listen to it (while answering the call to prayer) – [don’t expect it to be a quiet experience every time though].
+Then sit with them and quietly listen to it (while answering the call to prayer) – .

 3) Explain this 2nd most important pillar of Islam with love – Use books, toys, crafts (or whatever that works with your child) to teach them what prayer means and how important it is for us to connect to Allah and turn back to Him multiple times a day.